 If you’ve ever wanted to see—and touch—gigantic dinosaur bones jutting out of the rock where they were found, head to this national monument in western Colorado.
 At Dinosaur National Monument, which spans across the Colorado-Utah border.
-But visitors also come to swim, boat, and explore Echo Park, the area where the Yampa and Green rivers meet and loop around Steamboat Rock in an almost perfect horseshoe bend.
+But visitors also come to swim, boat, and explore Echo Park, the area where the Yampa and Green Rivers meet and loop around Steamboat Rock in an almost perfect horseshoe bend.